 Time to decision: 45 minutes of meeting plus a feeling

-All 5 scorecards summarized with conflict flags surfaced first
+All 5 scorecards normalized, z-scored, and conflict flags surfaced first

 Team capacity verified: sprint load, manager span, onboarding bandwidth